mc2-project/mc2/README.md

 * [Secure XGBoost](https://github.com/mc2-project/secure-xgboost): Collaborative XGBoost training and inference on encrypted data using hardware enclaves
 * [Federated XGBoost](https://github.com/mc2-project/federated-xgboost): Collaborative XGBoost in the federated setting

-This repo contains the source code for the MC<sup>2</sup> client, which enables users to easily interface with MC<sup>2</sup> deployed remotely in the cloud.
-Currently, the client supports remote deployments of Secure XGBoost and Opaque SQL only.
-Users can deploy the MC<sup>2</sup> client locally in order to run an end-to-end workflow as follows:
-1. Launch Opaque SQL or Secure XGBoost in the cloud (instructions to do so can be found in each repository)
-2. Use the MC<sup>2</sup> client to encrypt their data locally, transfer it to the cloud VMs, run scripts specifying the desired computation, and retrieve and view encrypted results.

 The MC<sup>2</sup> project also includes research prototypes that develop new cryptographic techniques for secure computation.
 Please visit the individual project pages for more information:
 * [Cerebro](https://github.com/mc2-project/cerebro): A general purpose Python DSL for learning with secure multiparty computation.
 * [Delphi](https://github.com/mc2-project/delphi): Secure inference for deep neural networks.

+#### Deploying MC<sup>2</sup>
+This repository contains the source code for the MC<sup>2</sup> client, which enables users to easily interface with MC<sup>2</sup> services deployed remotely in the cloud.
+Currently, the client supports remote deployments of Secure XGBoost and Opaque SQL only.
+Users can deploy the MC<sup>2</sup> client locally in order to run an end-to-end workflow as follows:
+1. Launch Opaque SQL or Secure XGBoost in the cloud (instructions to do so can be found in the respective repositories)
+2. Use the MC<sup>2</sup> client to encrypt their data locally, transfer it to the cloud VMs, run scripts specifying the desired computation, and retrieve and view encrypted results.

+Alternatively, to use the individual services provided by the platform without the MC<sup>2</sup> client, please visit the respective project pages linked above.

 ## Table of Contents
 * [Quickstart](#quickstart)